Skip to Content

 Patio Installation and Removal

-Temporary patios on private land are permitted from the date of approval until Jan.
-1.
+Temporary patios on private land are permitted from April 15 until October 31 as per Zoning By-law 2020, as amended.

 Temporary Tents/Structures

-To get approval for a temporary tent/structure on any type of patio, you may need to get a building permit if you cannot meet the Ontario Building Code requirements, as described under our Requirements for Temporary Tents/Structure on Private Lands section.
+To get approval for a temporary tent/structure on any type of patio, you may require a separate review process and need to get a building permit if you cannot meet the Ontario Building Code (OBC) requirements, as described under our Requirements for Temporary Tents/Structure on Private Lands section.

 For more information or if you need help, please contact the patio team at patios@burlingtion.ca.